lamberta/devkit-doc/native/ios-build.md

 ## Setting Up a New Mobile Device

 In Xcode, open the Organizer.
 On the devices tab on the left, select the name of the new connected device.
 At the bottom of the Organizer, press the (+) [Add To Portal] button.
+This adds the device to your developer portal.

 ## Installing to a Connected Device